Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 Unfortunately, you cannot force your partner to mediate.
 If your spouse shies away from divorce mediation, you need to consider something else to find out the solution because mediation is all about you two.

-Limitation: Litigation is very costly and takes a long time.
+Litigation in divorce is the best option to consider for couples if their cases involve high conflict, domestic violence, non-participation of matters of urgency or safety.
+It’s very costly and takes a long time.
 It also has limited follow through given the judge imposes the order, and it is not agreed to by the parties.

-Limitations: Collaborative divorce can be more expensive than mediation and cost as much as a litigated divorce.
+It’s best for people on okay terms and agree to settle disagreements outside of court.
+However, it can be more expensive than mediation and cost as much as a litigated divorce.

 If a collaborative divorce doesn’t work out, the parties cannot use their attorneys to litigate, which can be very costly.
 For a collaborative divorce to work, spouses must be on good terms.